-- 1. Remove the air boot

-- 2. Install the cover (RCMU0109) over the carburetor inlet

-- 3. Spray out the airbox.
+- 1. Install the cover (RCMU0109) over the carburetor inlet - 2.
+Spray out the airbox.

 Do not clean the air filter with gasoline or other highly volatile petroleum product.
 Diesel fuel or kerosene would be preferred but caution should still be taken.
 Hot soapy water works well.